renovatebot/renovate/.github/ISSUE_TEMPLATE/2-Config_help.md

 ---
 name: Configuration help
 about: Help with your configuration, or maybe you're not sure.
-Please [create an issue in Config Help](https://github.com/renovatebot/config-help/issues/new) instead.
+Please create an issue in Config Help instead: https://github.com/renovatebot/config-help/issues/new
 ---

 Configuration help questions are very welcome!
 However, please raise them in the `renovatebot/config-help` repository first.